Contents

 Quick answer

 Build your first Subnautica 2 base near routes you repeat: Copper, Silver, Scanner fragments, oxygen safety, food, and return landmarks.
 Get the Habitat Builder path moving, place a simple room and hatch, power it, then add storage before you chase a beautiful layout.
+After Hotfix 3, Interior Walls are cheaper, so early room dividers are less punishing than launch-week guides suggested.

 Field notes for the first base